 Now, let’s take a look at some of the most important factors that you should take into consideration when you’re shopping for trekking poles.

-- BUILT TO LAST: Whether you're hiking on rugged terrain or the beaten path, you need hiking gear that can keep up!
+- BUILT TO LAST: Whether you're hiking on rugged terrain or snowshoeing on fresh powder, you need hiking gear that can keep up!
 Trailbuddy trekking poles are built tough enough for the long haul.

 - LIGHTWEIGHT: These hiking poles are crafted with strong aircraft-grade 7075 aluminum, tougher than carbon fiber yet weighing almost 4oz less than your average trekking poles for hiking.